Types of Cells | In the Living Organisms & Their Functions

 Eukaryotic cells:

-Almost all the plants and animals have eukarytoic cells.
-See differences between eukaryotic and prokaryotic cells.
+Almost all plants and animals have eukaryotic cells.
+See the differences between eukaryotic and prokaryotic cells.

 Cancer cells:

 So they tend to keep on growing.
-Normal cells enhance the life of the organism while these cells lead to death of the organism.
+Normal cells enhance the life of the organism, while these cells lead to the death of the organism.

 Stem cells:

-These are the cells which are formed in animals especially and have the capacity to differentiate into any required body cell.
+These are the cells that are formed in animals especially and can differentiate into any required body cell.

 Types of Cells